Bayesian Field Theory of the Rate Estimation

-Let us first consider the case $\boldsymbol{f}=\boldsymbol{0}$, that means having a constant mean-reverting coefficient which makes expectations independent of the fictitious space $t$.
-Taking the expectation of Eq. \eqref{Perturbative} considering the integral $G_{t-t', u-u'} 1^{t',u'}=1/\alpha$ yields the fluctuation theorem $\langle e^x \rangle = 1$, a form that is widespread in stochastic thermodynamics \cite{seifert2008stochastic,sagawa2012nonequilibrium,ito2013information,auconi2019information}, and which serves here as a constraint between moments in the perturbative expansion.
-In particular, by expanding the exponential to second order, we find the leading order correction to the mean $\langle x\rangle \approx -\langle y^2 \rangle /2$, that is driven by the asymmetry of the drift $1-e^x$ which favors downward fluctuations, and it is understood as the estimation of lower rates is slower.
-An analogous correction term was found in \cite{bialek1996field} for the related problem of the normalized 1D probability density estimation.
+Let us first consider the case $f_t=0$, that means having a constant mean-reverting coefficient $\alpha$ which makes expectations independent of the fictitious space $t$.
+Let us denote the corresponding variable as $\widetilde{x}$.
+Taking the expectation of Eq. \eqref{Perturbative} considering the integral $G_{t-t', u-u'} 1^{t',u'}=1/\alpha$ yields the fluctuation theorem $\langle \exp(\widetilde{x}) \rangle = 1$, a form that is widespread in stochastic thermodynamics \cite{seifert2008stochastic,sagawa2012nonequilibrium,ito2013information,auconi2019information}, and which serves here as a constraint between moments in the perturbative expansion.
+In particular, by expanding the exponential to second order we recover the leading order correction to the mean $\langle \widetilde{x}\rangle \approx -\nu /2$, that is driven by the asymmetry of the drift $1-\exp(\widetilde{x})$ which favors downward fluctuations, and it is understood as the estimation of lower rates is slower.
+An analogous correction term was found in Ref. \cite{bialek1996field} for the related problem of the normalized 1D probability density estimation.